tel +44 (0)20 7582 0716

 Lake Tazawa - Hirosaki - Osore San - Hiraizumi - Matsushima - Nikko - Tokyo

 Stirred to roam 'by the sight of a solitary cloud drifting with the wind' the great haiku poet Matsuo Basho set off on foot to explore the remote Tohoku region of Japan.
 He recorded the events of this five month pilgrimage in his poetic travelogue 'the Narrow Road to the Deep North', one of Japan's best-loved literary classics.
-On this exciting new journey The Oriental Caravan will follow in Basho's footsteps and then travel even deeper north through a landscape of rugged coastline, volcanic lakes and holy mountains for a glimpse into a rural Japan rarely seen by western eyes.
+On this exciting new journey The Oriental Caravan will follow in Basho's footsteps and then travel even deeper north through a landscape of rugged coastline, volcanic lakes and holy mountains for a glimpse into the interior of a rural Japan rarely seen by western eyes.

 Far from the bustle of Tokyo, the traveller to Tohoku has a rare opportunity to witness the 'real Japan'.
 We accompany pilgrims as they tour the mountain temples of Dewa San, peer into Japan's feudal past in the Samurai quarters of Kakunodate and the castle towns of Akita and Hirosaki, stroll amidst the great Tokugawa shrines at Nikko and marvel at the snow-capped volcanoes of Iwaki and Iwate.
 Adding to the magic of the journey are the nights spent in charming and characterful accommodation: mountain-top and lakeside 'shukubo' temple lodgings as well as traditional family run 'ryokan' guesthouses.
-This off-the-beaten track itinerary - researched by and exclusive to
+This off-the-beaten track itinerary - researched by and exclusive to The Oriental Caravan - saw its first successful departure in April 2003; October 2011 will see the ninth operation of this outstanding trip.

 Day 1 - Tokyo Arrival (Hotel)